mklgptt64/CloudProject/README.md

 ## Deploying Application on AKS using Terraform

 This repository automates the deployment of a containerized application in **Azure Kubernetes Service (AKS)** using **Terraform**.
+We are also using Helm chart for package manager and ArgoCD for continous deployment.

 ### Steps:
 1. **Infrastructure**: Terraform provisions AKS cluster and other Azure resources.